SanjeevaRDodlapati/QeMLflow/docs/reports/completion/PHASE_4_6_CADD_COMPLETION_REPORT.md

 ## 📋 Executive Summary

 **Phase 4.6** successfully initiated the development of **Bootcamp 06: Computational Drug Design & CADD Systems**, establishing the foundation for comprehensive computer-aided drug design education.
-This phase represents the **sixth major educational component** in the ChemML platform, focusing on **end-to-end drug discovery pipelines** and **enterprise CADD implementation**.
+This phase represents the **sixth major educational component** in the QeMLflow platform, focusing on **end-to-end drug discovery pipelines** and **enterprise CADD implementation**.

 ## 🎯 Phase 4.6 Achievements